18F/guides/content/engineering/our-approach/on-call.md

 layout: layouts/page
 eleventyNavigation:
   parent: engineering_approach
-  key: On call recommendations
+  key: On-call recommendations
   order: 4
-  title: On call recommendations
+  title: On-call recommendations
 ---
 Different types of projects have unique on-call support needs.
 Regardless of the type of project, there are a number of things that